JamesBOPRC/BOPRC_R_Course_Lesson_6/README.md

 This function will provide a new column ‘RawValue’ with the raw data, alongside two additional columns that detail whether each value was censored and what type of censor it was.
+Open MCI_Data to have a look for yourself if you’re interested.
 This information is passed to the trend analysis function in future steps.

 The LWPTrends package handles censored values in two ways.
 For point statistics such as means, standard deviations or quantiles, left